MUSEUM QUALITY OBI

-These antique, museum quality Obi have been developed over the centuries from modest beginnings.
-The Obi is a belt or sash, up to 15 feet long, tied around the waist.
-It was originally intended to shorten the kimono of the wearer.
+These antique, museum quality Obi have been developed over centuries.
+It is a belt or sash, up to 15 feet long, tied around the waist.
+It was originally intended to shorten the Kimono of the wearer.
 What was once a narrow tie has evolved into an expensive and intricate work of art, often times out pricing the kimono itself.
-The Maru Obi is the most formal and expensive of all the Obi as It has but one seam, meaning that the Obi was woven in one continuous panel before being folded over in such a way that the pattern was not lost in the fold.